standardweb3/math256/Readme.md

 In the example file I've isolated as a single project the math.rs file adding some examples in main function and test functions of elementary math on some Uint256.

+So basically I just used the library **num256**, but crate could be extendend also to Uint512 in case of needing.

 This is just a draft and any comments, advice or ideas are welcome to go on!